jzheng2017/spotify-web-api-wrapper/README.md

 Do you want to contribute to this library?
 Well, you're in the right place!
 We'd love your help.
 Please refer to our [contribution guideline](https://github.com/jzheng2017/spotify-web-api-wrapper/blob/main/CONTRIBUTING.md).

 ## License
-See the [LICENSE](https://github.com/jzheng2017/spotify-web-api-wrapper/blob/main/LICENSE) file for the license rights and limitations (GNU GPLv3).
+See the [LICENSE](https://github.com/jzheng2017/spotify-web-api-wrapper/blob/main/LICENSE) file for the license rights and limitations (MIT).

 ## Spotify endpoint coverage
 This is the most recent coverage in the repository.
 The marked endpoints may not be available yet in the most recent official release.